josephrclick/voice-transcribe/README.md

 - Is the internet on?

 **"Auto-paste isn't working!"**
 - Using Wayland?
-That's a feature, not a bug.
-Use Ctrl+V.
+Install `wtype` for auto-paste or use Ctrl+V.
 - On X11?
 Make sure xdotool is installed and you clicked where you want to paste

 **"I see GTK warnings!"**